emheffernan/mousetracking_study/README.md

 ## The analysis

-Analysis files for the two conditions are included in this repository as “analysis_3-1.nb.html” and “analysis_3-2.nb.html”.
+Analysis files for the two conditions are included in this repository as “[analysis_3-1.nb.html]([url](https://rawcdn.githack.com/emheffernan/mousetracking_study/ee86dbf42f70bfe92cca400e0083582cb0ec2336/analysis_3_1.nb.html))” and “[analysis_3-2.nb.html]([url](https://rawcdn.githack.com/emheffernan/mousetracking_study/ee86dbf42f70bfe92cca400e0083582cb0ec2336/analysis_3_2.nb.html))” (clicking either of these links will let you view the rendered html file).
 Here I assess accuracy (how well participants learned) and mouse-tracking data (which stimulus features were participants looking at throughout the experiment?).

 ## The results